 Moreover, what happens in particular places also has an effect on the wider system.
 Not only does the existing character of an area influence the ways in which general social processes operate in and affect that local area - the outcome of that interaction can also affect the way those processes operate elsewhere, even at a wider scale.

 One way of understanding the ‘changing fortunes’ of an area over time, is to think of layers accumulating.
 Layers are different combinations of characteristics that are new and specific and never quite the same as somewhere else, and they can be seen at different scales, including the local and regional level.

 New processes operate in the context of a particular historical period.
 Each happening - such as migration, a change in farming practices, a tourism initiative - is affected by and impacts on a particular place differently.
 New layers merge with, and build upon, the area’s existing characteristics, producing changes which will in turn affect the impact of the next happening.
 Each new layer starts as the combination of economic, political and cultural factors which themselves originate as processes within a wider social context.
 The ‘layers' represent the interaction between the local area and general social processes.
-For example, in the article Local Change in the West of Ireland, Northeast Mayo, you will look at the impact of locating a branch plant of the multinational company Asahi in County Mayo.
 You will discover that industrial restructuring not only operates at national and international levels, but also combines with specific features at a local level.
 For this reason, general processes do not produce similar outcomes indiscriminately over space.
 In other words, the new layer does not simply arrive and sit on top of the previous layer.
 The new layer interacts with the existing layer.